IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Developing custom PyQt5 widget
 ------------------------------

-This section described and demonstrates how to write a complete custom PyQt5 widget dealing with the data stored within the **Magnetics IDS**.
+This section describes and demonstrates how to write a complete custom PyQt5 widget dealing with the data stored within the **Magnetics IDS**.
 The same widget will be then used to create **Magnetics IDS overview Plugin** using Qt designer.